 Challenge level: 3 out of 5

-Our 355km cycle takes us along the southern edge of the Dolomites, Lake Iseo and the heavenly Lake Garda, passing through Fair Verona, the setting of Shakespeare's Romeo and Juliet, to a finale at the edge of Venice.
+Our idyllic route will take us along the southern edge of the Dolomites, past vineyards, the stunning lakes of Iseo and Garda and into Fair Verona, the setting of Shakespeare's Romeo and Juliet.

 Our Italian adventure begins in the evening, when we meet at our hotel in Milan.